As defined by Instamojo, video commerce uses video content to promote and sell products and services on the internet.

-Video Commerce uses video content to promote and sell products and services on the Internet.
-It’s hugely important for retailers as it presents the opportunity to go into depth into the product, give the shopper an experience of the product and ultimately the brand.
-In this article, we go through the elements of video commerce that are now the key driver in e-commerce growth today.
+It’s hugely important for retailers as allows them to go into more depth about the product, as well as give the shopper an experience of it, and ultimately the brand.
+In this article, we go through the elements of video commerce that are the key drivers in e-commerce growth today.

 For context, consider how important TV advertising has been to drive awareness and consideration of products and brands.
-The richness of video really drives home consideration.
 Video has the ability to demonstrate a product in a detailed and entertaining way to the customer.
-Why wouldn’t you put video both on the home page of the site (to introduce the brand) and in product pages (to communicate product benefits).
-When you use video commerce approaches: conversion improves considerably when a video is present on a website (anywhere between 50% and 100% improvement in conversion)
+Why wouldn’t you put video both on the home page of the site (to introduce the brand) and in product pages (to communicate product benefits)?
+When using video commerce on a website, conversion rates improve significantly, anywhere between 50% and 100%.

-- Responsive – Videos produce consistently higher click through rates.
-People just like a moving picture!
+- Responsive – Videos produce consistently higher click through rates – people love a moving picture

-- Easy to produce – with the use of high res cameras on smart phones.
-Video is ubiquitous – people inherently know how to shoot a film and can edit easily too.
-This has brought down the cost of professional video production
+- Easy to produce – with the use of high resolution cameras on smart phones, people inherently know how to shoot and edit a film (as a result bringing down the cost of professional video production)

 - Increased dwell time – by the mere fact that your video is 15 seconds, 30 seconds or minutes long, people stay longer on your site.
-Importantly, the themes introduced in the video can be explored by the shopper, on the website post viewing
+Importantly, the themes introduced in the video can be explored by the shopper on the website post-viewing, further increasing brand awareness

-- Higher propensity to purchase – it was mentioned earlier, but worth pointing it out again.
-People who view a video, have a far greater propensity to convert.
+- Higher propensity to purchase – People who view a video have a far greater propensity to convert.

-- Google results – one of the most popular search results in google are video searches.
-If you have video in your site, you will come up in more search results, have better rankings and more traffic
+- Google results – One of the most popular search results in Google are video searches.
+If you have video in your site, you will come up in more search results, have better rankings, and therefore increased traffic

-- Video is Social – good, well produced videos have people featured in them, explaining your product.
-People relate to this, get reassured and will probably share (see next point)
+- Video is social – Good, well produced videos have people featured in them, explaining your product.
+People relate to this, get reassured and will probably share their findings (see next point)

-- More Shareable – people share videos.
-We see it in instagram, facebook, Twitter and Linkedin all the time.
+- More shareable – People share videos.
+We see it on Instagram, Facebook, Twitter and Linkedin all the time.
 If it’s entertaining, it will be shared.
-Why wouldn’t you offer up entertaining video demonstrating your product!
+Why wouldn’t you offer up an entertaining video demonstrating your product?

-So video commerce moves far beyond simply producing a video.
-It integrates product benefits, brand development and the resulting e-commerce journey into a shopping experience.
+So, it is clear that video commerce moves far beyond simply producing a video.
+It integrates product benefits, brand development, and the resulting customer’s e-commerce journey into a shopping experience.